wardle/hermes/README.md

 * cross-mapping to and from other code systems
 * support for SNOMED CT compositional grammar and the SNOMED CT expression constraint language.

-It is designed as both library for embedding into larger applications, or as a microservice.
+It is designed as both a library for embedding into larger applications and as a standalone microservice.

 It is fast, both for import and for use.
 It imports and indexes the International and UK editions of SNOMED CT in less than 5 minutes; you can have a server